-The class sessions that are focused on cases will usually begin with short oral presentations by one or two student teams, presenting their analysis of the case as if they were consultants and the rest of the class were the client in the case and representatives of other relevant stakeholder groups.
+Class sessions will usually begin with a short oral presentation by a student team, presenting their analysis of the case as if they were consultants and the rest of the class were the client in the case and representatives of other relevant stakeholder groups.
 We then open the discussion to the class as a whole.
 As a group, we will try to build a complete analysis of the situation and address the problems and issues it presents.